-Dean of the Chapel.
+Dean Emeritus of the Chapel.
 Darrell Harris is the founder of Star Song Records, a contemporary Christian music company.
 He developed and marketed the music of Twila Paris, Newsboys, Bill Gaither Trio and Vocal Band, and was the original publisher of The Complete Library of Christian Worship.
-He has served as the IWS Chaplain since its inception in 1999.
+He served IWS as its chaplain from the school’s inception in 1999 until 2019.
 Darrell is the recipient of the D.W.S.
-Honoraria from the Institute for Worship Studies.
+Honoris Causa from the Institute for Worship Studies.

 President.
-Jim Hart holds a B.M. in Sacred Music from Oral Roberts University, an M.M. in Trumpet Performance from the University of Tulsa, and a D.W.S. from the Institute for Worship Studies where he graduated with the Alphas—the first graduating class in 2002.
+Jim Hart holds a B.M. in Sacred Music from Oral Roberts University, an M.M. in Trumpet Performance from the University of Tulsa, and a D.W.S. from the Institute for Worship Studies where he graduated with the Alphas—the first graduating class—in 2002.
 He was critical to the formation of IWS in Florida and has held administrative responsibilities since its inception in 1999.
 He is a professional trumpeter, choral director, and a published composer/arranger, songwriter and author.
-He has served in church music ministry for over 30 years, most recently as Director of Music and Arts ministries at Grace Episcopal Church and New Grace Church in Orange Park, Florida, from 1993 to 2008.
-Dr. Hart and his wife, Carol, have three daughters.
+He has served in church worship leadership for more than 40 years.
+Dr. Hart and his wife, Carol, have three daughters and three grandchildren.

-Housing Coordinator.
+Development Coordinator.
 Carol Hart graduated from Minnesota School of Business’ Legal Secretarial program.
 She is a graduate of Rhema Bible Training Center with a certificate in Teaching.
-She has been the Host Coordinator for ten years and is also working in the area of development and fundraising.
+She previously served as the Host Home Coordinator for over ten years.

 Dr. Mark Torgerson

 Bibliographer.
 Mark Torgerson is Professor of Worship Studies at Judson University in Elgin, Illinois.
-He received an M.Div. from North Park Theological Seminary and an M.A. and Ph.D. from the University of Notre Dame.
+He received an M.Div. from North Park Theological Seminary and an M.A. and Ph.D. from the University of Notre Dame in liturgical studies.
 He is an ordained minister in the Evangelical Covenant Church and an artist.
 He has written various articles and book reviews published in Worship, CIVA SEEN, Reformed Liturgy and Music, Christianity and the Arts, The Covenant Quarterly, and the IFRAA On-line Journal.
-He has written the book An Architecture of Immanence: Architecture for Worship and Ministry Today and Greening Spaces for Worship and Ministry: Congregations, Their Buildings, and Creation Care.
+He has written two books, An Architecture of Immanence: Architecture for Worship and Ministry Today and Greening Spaces for Worship and Ministry: Congregations, Their Buildings, and Creation Care.
 He continues to pursue research exploring the relationship between the Christian faith and the visual arts.

 Director of Alumni Activities.
 Kent Walters is Associate Professor of Music and Director of Choral Studies at Cornerstone University in Grand Rapids, Michigan.
 Previously, he served as music director and worship pastor in a local church for 31 years.
 He received an M.M. from Michigan State University and a Doctor of Worship Studies from the Robert E. Webber Institute for Worship Studies graduating as a member of the first or “Alpha” class.
 He has served as the school’s Director of Alumni Activities and Editor of the IWS newsletter, Anamnesis since 2004, and was appointed faculty member for the Practicum Courses in June 2007.